OxynusAI/ava-llm/README.md

 ---

+## 💖 Support Ava's Development

+If you find Ava-LLM valuable and want to support its growth, you can donate USDT directly!

+**USDT (TRC20) Wallet Address**:
+`TGNZUGsTb5PLCPVyN9Tc22QrFa1M69ZDJ5`

+> Every donation, no matter how small, helps keep Ava independent and evolving.

+Thank you for believing in open, independent AI development! 🚀

 ## Author & Credits

 Created and maintained by Nika Kudukhashvili.
 Ava represents an ongoing project in building fully independent and explainable language models.

 For questions or contributions, visit: [Github](https://github.com/Kuduxaaa)